openus-dotnet/SecureProtocol/SecSess/Architecture.md

 ﻿# SecSess Architecture

+- Assume that symmetric key algorithm is using AES.

 ## 1st.
 AES & HMAC Key Exchange from SecSess-RSA

 - Assume that the RSA public key on the server is already guaranteed by other means.